computer-science-student/WebDownloader/README.md

 # WebDownloader
 WebDownloader downloads web pages.

+The code in the directory is not mine.
+It is from here: https://github.com/Haru825/CS361-Project/blob/main/myTranslate.py

 How to run:
 Clone this repository, and open it in Eclipse.
 To edit the source file, navigate to /src/main/java/webdownloader/downloader.java.